 As Programming Partner of the Delphi Economic Forum XI, the American-Hellenic Chamber of Commerce convened a high-level and timely discussion on:

-“Artificial Inteligence, Innovation and Competitiveness in the Transatlantic Economy”
+“Artificial Intelligence, Innovation and Competitiveness in the Transatlantic Economy”

 Bringing together leading voices from academia and the innovation ecosystem, the panel featured: